JIMINY PEAK RESORT GUIDE

 Bring the kids!
 The pool, mountain coaster, and the slopes are super family friendly

 Excellent ski instruction at a reasonable price (~$70 for a 90 minute lesson and lift ticket)

 Convenient.
-Less than three hours drive from the NYC area and ~3 hours from Boston
+Around three hours driving from the NYC area and from Boston

 A leader in sustainability.
 Jiminy's Zephyr windmill provides ~30% of the resort's power

 Limited terrain for advanced/expert skiers or riders